xgerat/visallo/docs/tutorials/helloworldgpw.md

 Stop the server by hitting Ctrl+c where maven was running the project from.

-Navigate into the ```./worker/src/main/java/com/visalloexample/worker``` directory and create a new class called HelloWorldGraphPropertyWorker.
-Make this class extend GraphPropertyWorker and create the two required abstract methods isHandled and execute.
+Navigate into the ```./plugins/worker/src/main/java/com/visalloexample/helloworld/worker``` directory and create a new class called `HelloWorldGraphPropertyWorker`.
+Make this class extend `GraphPropertyWorker` and create the two required abstract methods `isHandled` and `execute`.
 The file should look like the following:

 ```java